 Social/ Environmental Standards in Our Supply Chain

-Our factories and manufacturing facilities are compliant with the local legislation.
-We hold Standard 100 and STEP by Oeko-Tex certifications within our supply chains well as Global Organic Textile Standard Facility certifications.
-We have an overall 80% score in the OekoTex sustainability performance tracker for our plain shirting manufacturing facility based in China, Lufeng.
-Our plain shirt manufacturing facility scored as high as 97% on Environmental Management and 90% on worker’s Health and Safety.
+Our factories and manufacturing facilities are compliant with their local legislation.
+We hold STANDARD 100 and STEP by OEKO-TEX® certification within our supply chain, as well as Global Organic Textile Standard facility certification.
+Our manufacturing facility based in Lufeng, China has been awarded an 80% overall score as per the OEKO-TEX® sustainability measure, STeP by OEKO-TEX®.
+OEKO-TEX® measures a facilities sustainability performance based on six key modules; this means that our plain shirt manufacturing facility produces garments in an environmentally and socially sustainably way; they scored as high as 97% on Environmental Management and 90% on worker’s Health and Safety.

 Should you wish to enquire further, please get in touch with our customer service agents.